mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

   in … (f 3) … (f 4)
   ```

-  This example shows that the work can be duplicated even if `x` only
+  This example shows that work can be duplicated even if `x` only appears
-  appears once.
-If we inline `x` in its occurrence site it will be
+  once.
+If we inline `x` at its occurrence site, it will be evaluated every
-  evaluated every time `f` is called.
-This is why inlining inside a lambda
+  time `f` is called.
+This is why inlining inside a lambda may not be a good
-  may be not a good idea.
+  idea.

 It is not surprising that GHC is quite conservative about work duplication.
-However, it makes sense to put up with some duplication of work because
+However, it makes sense to put up with some duplication of work, because
-inlining often opens new transformation opportunities at the inlining site.
+inlining often opens up new transformation opportunities at the inlining
-Avoiding the call itself is not the only (and actually not the main) reason
+site.
+Avoiding the call itself is not the only (and actually not the main)
-to do inlining.
-Inlining puts together pieces of code that were previously
+reason to do inlining.
+Inlining brings together pieces of code that were
-separate thus allowing next passes of the optimizer to do more wonderful
+previously separate, thus allowing subsequent passes of the optimizer to do
-work.
+more wonderful work.

-With this in mind, you shouldn't be too surprised to find out that the body
+With this in mind, you shouldn't be too surprised to learn that the body of
-of an inlineable function (or right-hand side, RHS) is not optimized by GHC.
+an inlineable function (or right-hand side, RHS) is not optimized by GHC.
 This is an important point that we'll revisit later.
-It is not optimized to
+It is left unoptimized
-allow other machinery to do its work after inlining.
+so that other machinery can do its work after inlining.
 For that machinery it
-is important that the function's body is intact because it operates on a
+is important that the function's body is intact, because it operates on a
 rather syntactic level and optimizations, if applied, would leave almost no
 chance for the machinery to do its work.
-For now remember that the bodies of
+For now, remember that the bodies of
-functions that GHC sees as inlineable won't be optimized, they will be
+functions that GHC sees as inlineable won't be optimized; they will be
 inserted “as is”.

 One of the simplest optimization techniques GHC can use with inlining is
-plain old beta-reduction—application of functions to their arguments.
+plain old beta-reduction—the application of functions to their arguments.
 But
-this is nothing short of compile-time evaluation of a program!
-Which means
+this is nothing short of compile-time evaluation of a program, which means
-that GHC should somehow ensure that it terminates.
+that GHC must somehow ensure that it terminates.

-This brings us to the two edge cases:
+This brings us to two edge cases:

 * **Self-recursive functions are never inlined.** This should be quite
-  obvious, because if we chose to inline it, we would never finish.
+  obvious, because if we chose to inline one, we would never finish.

 * **With mutually recursive definitions**, **GHC selects** one or more
   **loop breakers**.
 Loop breakers are just functions that GHC chooses to